han190/Fortran-Logo-Generator/README.md

 ## Parameterization

-The whole "F" letter could be parameterized by four parameters:
+The whole "F" letter could be parameterized by six parameters:

 * `num_curves`, the number of points used when drawing curves.
 * `side_length`, the side length of the logo.